-Outcomes and Deliverables
+Outcomes/Deliverables

-For each objective listed in Section II, describe the individual outcomes that will demonstrate successful completion of the objective, including the deliverables for each.
+For each objective listed in Section II, describe the individual outcomes/deliverables that will demonstrate successful completion of the objective.
 Identify in which quarter of the project Work Plan each activity is expected to begin and end.
 Add rows as needed.

 Objectives Outcomes and Deliverables Start End

 Objective 1

 1.1

 1.2

 Objective 2

 2.1

 2.2

 Objective 3

 3.1

 3.2

 Objective 4

 4.1

 4.2

 Objective 5

 5.1

 5.2

-Activities and Methods
+Activities or Methods

-For each outcome listed above, provide a detailed description of the proposed activities and methods that will be used.
+For each outcome/deliverable listed above, provide a detailed description of the proposed activities or methods that will be used to achieve the outcome/deliverables for each objective.
 Include any applicable protocols, standards that will be met, or other supporting information.

 Activities or Methods for Each Outcome or Deliverable

-Objective 1
+Objective 1 1

 1.1

 1.2

-Objective 2 2
+Objective 2

 2.1

 2.2

 Objective 3 3

 3.1

 3.2

-Objective 4 1
+Objective 4 Objective 4

 4.1

 4.2

-Objective 5 5
+Objective 5

 5.1

 5.2